davidSchlosser/ql-coda/README.md

 Other remote options provide basic player control and track information but dont offer access to some of Quodlibet's major strengths such. as rich tagging and querying.
 ## Platforms
 + Android, Linux desktop
-+ ql-coda is written in Flutter and Dart so should be deployaable to iOS iPhone, web, and Mac, Windows desktops where Flutter is supported. ql-coda hasn't been tested with other MQTT providers.
++ ql_coda is written in Flutter and Dart so should be deployaable to iOS iPhone, web, and Mac, Windows desktops where Flutter is supported. ql_coda hasn't been tested with other MQTT providers.
 ## Dependencies:
 + Quodlibet and Operon 4.6
 + Quodlibet MQTT plugin
 + MQTT tranport (eg Mosquitto)
-+ ql-coda-host running on the Quodlibet host+ ql-coda-host running on the Quodlibet host
++ ql_coda_host running on the Quodlibet host+ ql_coda_host running on the Quodlibet host